antmicro/kenning/docs/source/gallery/unstructured-pruning-tensorflow.md

 ```

 `TensorflowPruningOptimizer` has two main parameters for adjusting pruning process:

 * `target_sparsity` - defines sparsity of weights after the pruning,
-* `prune_dense` - if `true` only dense layers will be pruned, otherwise whole model will be used.
+* `prune_dense` - if `true`, only dense layers will be pruned, otherwise whole model will be used.

 There is also possibility to adjust how often model will be pruned (with `pruning_frequency`), and when it cannot be pruned (`pruning_end`).

-Moreover, in this example we decided to train model for three epochs with size of the batch equals 128.
+In this example we decided to fine-tune the model for three epochs with size of the batch equal to 128.
 Apart from that, there is also possibility to chose `optimizer` (one of `adam`, `RMSprop` or `SGD`) and specify if network's output is normalized with `disable_from_logits`.

 ```{literalinclude} ../scripts/jsonconfigs/pruning-mobilenetv2-tensorflow.json